Commencement Weekend 2018

 The No-Book Store

 The College discourages guests from circulating under the tent during the ceremony to take pictures.
 We provide opportunities to order professional photos of the ceremony.
 Island Photography will photograph each student as he or she receives the diploma and right after he or she leaves the stage.
 To receive a direct link to the photos and to register to receive photos online visit www.islandphoto.com.
-You may register several emails to allow your friends and family to receive a direct link to your Commencement photos.
+You may register several email addresses to allow your friends and family to receive a direct link to your Commencement photos.
 Images will be posted within 72 hours of the Commencement ceremony.
 For further information contact Island Photography at their address above or at (800) 869-0908.

 Thornton Studios is taking appointments for senior/graduation portraits.
 Photos are typically taken at the Grotto next to the campus entrance.
 Graduates will be able to schedule a time by visiting www.thorntonstudio.com.
 Specific information on how to schedule portraits online will be sent to graduates directly.